xSova/porporo/README.md

 # Porporo

-Porporo is a [Varvara](https://wiki.xxiivv.com/site/varvara.html) operating system, written in ANSI C.
+Porporo is an experimental operating system specification for [Varvara](https://wiki.xxiivv.com/site/varvara.html), written in TAL and ANSI C. This is a work in progress, for more details [follow the development during december](https://rabbits.srht.site/decadv/).

 ## Build